SteveGilham/altcover/README.md

 ## Roadmap

-See the [current project](https://github.com/SteveGilham/altcover/projects/8) for details
+See the [current project](https://github.com/SteveGilham/altcover/projects/8) and [long term research items](https://github.com/SteveGilham/altcover/projects/9) for details; though _ad hoc_ items not in the projects will get added as inspiration or need arise.

+All `To do` and  `On Hold` items are implicitly up for grabs and `Help Wanted`; most of the current project items are XML manipulation or GUI programming.

 ## Building